-These tender, savoury pancakes are a quick, tasty way to cook up squash; serve them as is, or alongside roasted meat or fish.
+These tender, savoury pancakes are a new spin on the classic dish; serve them as is with applesauce, or alongside roasted meat or fish.

 1 small butternut squash (look for one with a thick neck)